VenkatReddybathuni/Alumni-Relations-Database/README.md

 ![Alt text](screenshots/index.png)
 <br>
 - The link will direct you to Home page of our WebApp.
 Click the login button will direct you to our login page.
-#Assignment 4 README
+# Assignment 4 README
 ## Responsibilities of G1
 ### Updates from feedback
-#### User UI made understandable and easy to search with more restricted views
+### 1. User UI made understandable and easy to search with more restricted views

 #### Before first feedback
 ![Alt text](screenshots/viewtables.png)